FRITZ!Box 7430 Service - Knowledge Base

 Using wireless speakers in the FRITZ!Box home network

 Wireless speakers are easy to set up and let you enjoy your music wherever you want.
-If your wireless speaker supports the WPS method (Wi-Fi Protected Setup), you can easily connect it to the FRITZ!Box's wireless network at the touch of a button.
+If your wireless speaker supports the WPS method (Wi-Fi Protected Setup), you can simply push a button to connect it to the FRITZ!Box's wireless network.

 Right away you can listen to music with your wireless speaker.
 For example, you can play music from your smartphone in the FRITZ!Box wireless network directly over the wireless speaker.